 Today, we are going to focus on the much-talked-about term “active and non-active” ingredients in skincare products and cosmetics.

 It is always important to know what is in your products.
 Go beyond reading just the label.
 Check out the ingredients, their concentration, and do a little research about how it would interact with your skin type.
-Take a ‘Skin Type Test’ to find your skin type.
+Take a ‘Skin Test’ to find your skin quotient.
 People with sensitive skin should consult their dermatologist before trying new products.
 Doing a patch test on your forearm helps too.

 What are active ingredients in skincare products?